PreetiDantkale/library-tech/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-Certainly!
-Here's an improved version of the architectural decisions section in the README file:

 Architectural Decisions
 Models and Associations
 User Model